Team Project Suggestions

 Project work must not damage or alter any Stanford or private property.

-Examples of prohibited activities include drilling into walls or rewiring the
+Examples of prohibited activities include drilling into walls, rewiring the

 suggestions should not be a duplication of a candidate project already